csstools/postcss-plugins/plugins/postcss-custom-properties/docs/README.md

 <example.expect.css>
 ```

+**Note:**
-**Note:** This plugin only processes variables that are defined in the `:root` or `html` selector.
+- Only processes variables that were defined in the `:root` or `html` selector.

-Locally defined custom properties will be used as fallbacks only within the same rule, but not elsewhere.
+- Locally defined variables will be used as fallbacks only within the same rule, but not elsewhere.
+- Fallback values in `var()` will be used if the variable was not defined in the `:root` or `html` selector.

 <usage>